J3rome/i3-multimonitor-workspace/README.md

 # i3-MultiMonitor-Workspace

-:warning: This software ​i​s a Minimum Viable Product.
+> :warning: This software is a Minimum Viable Product.
 Been using it for a while on my own setup.
-There might be some problems, feel free to fill up an issue  :warning:
+There might be some problems, feel free to fill up an issue

 ## The problem